openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Front Phase Transformations](#generic-front-phase-transformations).
 The only difference is that the transformation entry function name is `find_and_replace_pattern(self, graph: Graph)`.

-Refer to the `extensions/middle/CheckForCycle.py` for the example of such type of transformation.
+Refer to the `extensions/middle/CheckForCycle.py` for the example of a such type of transformation.

 #### Back Phase Transformations <a name="back-phase-transformations"></a>
 There are two types of back phase transformations: